Fixed Braces are Simply Better

 Shorter Treatment is Healthier

-Modern-aged practices accomplish the customary active treatment time from a good three years and are able to reduce that time in half.
-This results in the parents being worried if there are risks associated with the teeth and the more strenuous, fast-paced procedures.
+In our orthodontic practice in Mannheim, we are able to reduce the customary active treatment time from a good three years in half.
+This results in the parents being worried if there are risks associated with the teeth and the more apparently strenuous, fast-paced procedures.
 Luckily, that is not the case: the most important tricks for achieving shorter treatments are smart decisions at the best time and leaving out unnecessary treatment steps.
 On the other hand, damage to the teeth and tooth roots occurs more frequently with longer treatment time, so that the shorter treatment time is also healthier.

 German orthodontists will continue treatment with removable appliances because of their poor education and strong business interests.
 Differences can only be accomplished by breaking through self‐conscience barrier from the patients and their parents.